luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 all_projects_page: "../p1_measuring_software" # Do not change this
 ---
 ### Introduction
 Algorithmic time complexity is a fundamental aspect of code analysis and a universal measure across computer science, typically depicted using "Big O" notation (we will assume worst case Big O, going forward).
-While this measurement method should  yeild reliable results, perfect conditions are rarely achievable in the real world.
+While this measurement method should  yield reliable results, perfect conditions are rarely achievable in the real world.
 In this article, we will examine how our expected trends will compare to actual measurements taken across a variety of algorithms using implementations in both Rust and Python.

 ---